minakamoto/pcshscr2023/docs/2nd.md

 **NOTE**:

-- The above implementation is based on the [official FastAPI website](https://fastapi.tiangolo.com/ja/tutorial/sql-databases) at the time of writing this hands-on.
-At the time of writing this hands-on, the following is described below, and some implementations are different from the description in order to support `Pydantic v2`.
+- The above implementation is based on the [official FastAPI website](https://fastapi.tiangolo.com/ja/tutorial/sql-databases) at the time of this writing.
+At the time of this writing, the following is described below, and some implementations are different from the description in order to support `Pydantic v2`.
   - In addition, the materials used as references when preparing the hands-on materials may have changed to a newer version of the materials that are compatible with `Pydantic v2` at the time of the hands-on.
     > These docs are about to be updated. 🎉
     >